Files that are backed up

 true in your app's manifest.

-During auto backup and restore operations, the system launches the app in a
+During auto backup and restore operations, the system launches the app in

-conflicts and let the app execute callback methods in its
+cause conflicts and let the app execute callback methods in its

 BackupAgent.
 In this restricted mode, the app's main